Family Dogs Trained the Kabler Way Since 1995!

 Learn the art of K-9 scent detection with Buddy Lawson!

-The seminar is being held at Kabler School For Dogs March 4th and 5th from 9am-5pm.
-There 10 working spots for participants who want to train with their own dog.
-These spots are $375.
+The seminar is being held at Kabler School For Dogs July 28th (9am-6pm Sunday).
+There are 10 working spots for participants who want to train with their own dog.
+These spots are $175.
 We also have audit slots available for participants who do not have a dog but want to learn about K-9 nose work.
-Audit spots are $150.
+Audit spots are $75.

 Socialization to other dogs is best done in a supervised setting.